in2code-de/lux/Documentation/Technical/Index.md

 It's possible for visitors to opt out (with the opt-out plugin) or to use the *do not track* settings in their browser.
 Lux will respect this settings in every case.

-Every visitor will get an unique cookie with name `luxId`.
-This id will be used for tracking and identification.
+Every visitor has an individual fingerprint, based on his hard- and software.
+This anonymous hash is used to recognize the visitor in future visits.
+This hash will be used for tracking and identification.

-Other cookies are:
+There are some functional settings - saved to localstorage in browser which are:
+* `luxDisableEmail4Link` to disable email4link popups if a visitor is already identified
 * `luxTrackingOptOut` for a tracking opt out
-* `luxDisableEmail4Link` to disable email4link popups if a visitor is already identified
+* `luxTrackingOptIn` for a tracking opt in (if lux should not track visitors by default - can be switch on via constants)

 See more information in the chapters: